THE BALLROOM BEAST OF PREY

 In 2000 Strathclyde police reopened the case and in 2004 DNA samples were administered against former police suspects in the 50-60 year age group.

-35 years later this baffling case still remains unsolved.
+Decades later this baffling case still remains unsolved.

 This has nothing to do with the false scriptural words that so warped a murderers mind so long ago.
 Sadly leaving three innocent women brutally murdered in the streets of Glasgow.